LLNL/sundials/doc/shared/nvectors/NVector_PETSc.rst

 NVECTOR_PETSC functions
 -----------------------------------

-The NVECTOR_PETSC module defines implementations of all vector operations listed in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local`, except for ``N_VGetArrayPointer`` and ``N_VSetArrayPointer``.
+The NVECTOR_PETSC module defines implementations of all vector operations listed in :numref:`NVectors.Ops` except for :c:func:`N_VGetArrayPointer` and :c:func:`N_VSetArrayPointer`.
 As such, this vector cannot be used with SUNDIALS Fortran interfaces.
 When access to raw vector data is needed, it is recommended to extract the PETSc vector first, and then use PETSc methods to access the data.
 Usage examples of NVECTOR_PETSC is provided in example programs for IDA.

-The names of vector operations are obtained from those in the sections :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffice ``_Petsc`` (e.g. ``N_VDestroy_Petsc``).
+The names of vector operations are obtained from those in :numref:`NVectors.Ops`, :numref:`NVectors.Ops.Fused`, :numref:`NVectors.Ops.Array`, and :numref:`NVectors.Ops.Local` by appending the suffice ``_Petsc`` (e.g. ``N_VDestroy_Petsc``).
 The module NVECTOR_PETSC provides the following additional user-callable routines:

-.. c:function:: N_Vector N_VNewEmpty_Petsc(MPI_Comm comm, sunindextype local_length, sunindextype global_length)
+.. c:function:: N_Vector N_VNewEmpty_Petsc(MPI_Comm comm, sunindextype local_length, sunindextype global_length, SUNContext sunctx)

    This function creates a new PETSC ``N_Vector`` with the pointer to the wrapped PETSc vector set to ``NULL``.
 It is used by the